 2. How do boutique owners get their clothes?

-As mentioned above, most of the boutique owners buy their stock in bulk from merchant wholesale distributors or even by going to physical wholesale shops, sometimes to different cities (and even countries), and purchasing the items.
+As mentioned above, most boutique owners buy their stock in bulk from wholesale merchant distributors or even by going to physical wholesale shops, sometimes to different cities (and even countries), and purchasing the items.